EOCOnline/ArcTree/README.md

   to gradually expand only the nodes they wish.
 - **Expand Tree** expands (opens) all nodes in the tree, allowing users to selectively collapse any nodes they don't wish taking up visible space
-- **Font Size** changes the font size between 0.5 on up to 5.0 in 0.5 increments.
+- **Font Size** changes the font size (in em units) between 0.5 em on up to 5.0 em in 0.5 increments.
 - **Browse** button allows selecting a JSON file formatted as shown above.
 Upon being selected, any existing tree is cleared and rebuilt.
-- **Relative URLs** allows users to express whether their json file provides relative/incremental URLs or full/complete URLs.
+- **URLs: Relative/Full** allows users to express whether their json file provides relative/incremental URLs or full/complete URLs.
 If changed, any existing tree is cleared and if a file has previously been selected, the tree is rebuilt.

 ## Formatting